zowe/zlux/README.md

 New users should take a look at [zlux-app-server](https://github.com/zowe/zlux-app-server) to see how a simple zLUX server is assembled.
 You'll see the build scripts used to create the deploy/runtime folder structure needed, and a JS file that creates a custom implementation of the Zowe nodeJS-based server.

-#### Note: When using zlux-app-server or any Zowe server which needs to make use of the ZSS (Z Secure Services) Server , please reach out to Rocket members of Zowe who can help to provide you with the external content required for these.
-In zlux-app-server in particular, you'll see references to "externals/Rocket" where Rocket content external to Github should be placed for full functionality.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies this distribution, and is available at https://www.eclipse.org/legal/epl-v20.html